 When the flow of energy gets blocked, from stress, trauma, injury or even negative thoughts, problems arise.
 We don’t feel well and are more susceptible to illness.

 The acupressure practitioner deals with these blockages by using finger and palm pressure on certain points called “acupoints” which are located along the meridians (there are more than 400 of them).
 At these points, the energy is closest to the surface, and working on them helps improve the flow of chi and restore health.
 To decide which points to work on, the practitioner goes through a whole list of things, known as the Eight Principles.
-To explain all that would take up too much space here, if you are interested in learning more about that, I highly recommend getting a book on the subject (for animals, I can highly recommend Acu-Dog.
+To explain all that would take up too much space here, if you are interested in learning more about that, I highly recommend getting a book on the subject (for animals, I can highly recommend Acu-Dog: A Guide to Canine Acupressure.
 The authors explain TCM in a really clear and easy to understand way).

 Meet Jodi McLaughlin